klaudiosinani/ao/.github/issue_template.md

 ## Environment

-Tell us which operating system you are using, as well as which versions of [Ao](https://github.com/klauscfhq/ao/releases/latest).
+Tell us which operating system you are using, as well as which version of [Ao](https://github.com/klauscfhq/ao/releases/latest).
 Run the following script to get your OS info quickly.

 ```bash